Paramedic Outed For Having An OnlyFans To Make Ends Meet Receives $50,000 In Donations

 Once the aforementioned headline made its way to Twitter, the Post was bombarded with backlash, with people wondering why they thought it was appropriate to post an article about how this woman makes her money.
 Plus, a lot of folks–including Alexandria Ocasio-Cortez–pointed out that the shocking part of this shouldn’t be an OnlyFans account, but that fact that a medical worker doesn’t make enough to live off of her salary alone and has to get income elsewhere.

 Even though most of the comments were very supportive of Kwei and very critical of the Post, this situation still created a lot of unwanted attention for Kwei.
-That drover her friends to create a GoFundMe page in her name in hopes to give Lauren a financial cushion.
+That drove her friends to create a GoFundMe page in her name in hopes to give Lauren a financial cushion.

 “Recently Lauren was contacted by a national newspaper, Lauren asked to please remain anonymous and not be named.
 The newspaper and journalist (male) decided against honoring her request instead quoting her and misquoting her making her appear flippant and uncaring,” the GoFundMe description reads.
 “In reality Lauren is now at risk of losing her job, losing her ability to help support her family, her father is extremely ill and Lauren has nowhere to turn.”